4meta5/learning-rust/practice/misc_notes/the_book(3).md

 Using this definition, Rust is object oriented: structs and enums have data, and ```impl``` blocks provide methods on structs and enums.

-# I DECIDED TO PAUSE BOOK NOTES AND START BUILDING A FEW PWASM TUTORIALS

 ## Procedural Macros <a name="proceduralmacros">

 At the moment, procedural macros need to be in their own crate.
 For a crate named ```foo```, a custom derive procedural macros is called ```foo-derive```.